-5 SUMMARY, CONCLUSIONS AND RECOM-MENDATIONS
+5 SUMMARY, CONCLUSIONS AND RECOMMENDATIONS

-Historic information confirms that the area surrounding the site has been subject to development since the 1830's and has been used only for residential / commercial (office & recreational) end uses, which are not considered to be significantly potentially contaminating.
+Historic information confirms that the area surrounding the site has been subject to development since the 1830's and has been used for residential, industrial and other commercial end uses.

-The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in early 2009.
-It is RSKs understanding that the fluid contained a mixture of Linear Alkyl Benzene (LAB) and Mineral Oil and that the total fluid loss was approximately 755 litres.
+The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in December 2004 and was repaired in March 2005.
+It is RSKs understanding that the fluid contained a mixture of Linear Alkyl Benzene (LAB) and Mineral Oil and that the total fluid loss was approximately 6,554 litres.